Overpriced Properties Do Not Sell

 Market conditions do change and list prices normally change along with it.
 You can’t fight the market ups and downs by letting your property just sit there and not reacting.
 Pulling new comps and keeping up with market conditions is your best bet in this scenario.
 No one should know your local market better than your full time agent or broker.

 The Dreaded Appraisal

 When a buyer uses a lender to buy a property, their lender will have the property appraised.
 Guess what happens when a property doesn’t appraise for the sales price?
 One of three things can happen.
 One, you renegotiate the sales price.
 Two, the buyer loves your property so much they put more money down.
 Or three, the contract terminates.
-Of course number two sounds the best to a seller but actually number three, the deal terminates, is what happens most often.
-So even if you found that one in a million buyer who will purchase your overpriced property, the overpriced property has to appraise high enough to satisfy the buyer’s lender.
+Of course number two sounds the best to a seller but actually number three, the deal terminates, is what happens most often, especially if there’s a significant spread between the sales price and the appraised value.
+So even if you found that one in a million buyer who will purchase your overpriced property, the overpriced property has to appraise high enough to satisfy lender requirements.

 Days on Market Matter